 Lost and Found

-If you come across a Photo Spot, you’ll hear a "boop" sound effect and a camera icon will appear in the middle of the bottom screen.
-When this happens, press the R button or tap the camera icon to whip out the Poké Finder.
+Back outside, a local will direct you to a nearby Photo Spot--a cracked wall to the right of the Tourist Bureau.
+Whenever you come across a Photo Spot, you'll hear a sound effect and a camera icon will appear in the middle of the bottom screen map.
+Press the R button to open the Poke Finder.

 Pokémon Encounters - Shopping District